mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 So it is a good practice to change those password after processing the script.

-Just go to http://SITE_IP_OR_URL/phpmyadmin and login with default/chosen passwords.
+Just go to http://SITE_IP_OR_URL/phpmyadmin and log in with default/chosen passwords.

 >MySQL user id is root

 >PhpMyAdmin user id is phpmyadmin

-After logged into phpmyadin, click on "user accounts".
+After logged into PHPMyAdmin, click on "user accounts".
 Then click on "Edit privileges" link from Action column corresponding to User name root & phpmyadmin (one by one).
 After that click on "Change password", put a secure password.
-Finally click on 'Go' button.
+Finally, click on the 'Go' button.

 All set :)